How long does it take to register?

 If you have received an acknowledgement and your application was submitted less than three months ago, please do not contact us as we will be unable to give you any information about its progress at this stage.

 If we need more information from you, we will contact you when your application is being processed.

 If information is missing, we cannot approve your application and it will take longer to process your application.
 Please provide the information we need in the timescales we specify to avoid your application being withdrawn.

->

-> A small proportion of applications are referred to the Fitness to Practise Department for further consideration.
+A small proportion of applications are referred to the Fitness to Practise Department for further consideration.
 In such cases, the applicant will receive a letter explaining why.
-Registration cannot be completed until their investigation has completed and this means that applications are likely to take longer than 60 working days to process.
+Registration cannot be completed until their investigation has completed and this means that applications are likely to take longer than three months to process.
 Find Information on the Fitness to Practise Department and its processes.

->

-> - Please apply to register online through MySSSC.
+- Please apply to register online through MySSSC.

 - Make sure that the correct nominated person within your organisation endorses your application.
 Contact your HR department if you are unsure who this should be.